Books by Hindu nationalists merging myth with reality proliferate in PM Modi’s home state of Gujarat.

 The Gujarat government has introduced nine new books this academic year for classes 1 to 12.
 These books, written by Hindu nationalist ideologues, have been delivered to 42,000 elementary schools across the state free of cost.

-Taking a leaf from Batra’s book, India’s prime minister and former chief minister of Gujarat state, Narendra Modi, last week said that genetic science existed in ancient India.
+Taking a leaf from Batra’s book, India’s prime minister and former chief minister of Gujarat state, Narendra Modi, last week said that

-In fact, Modi wrote a foreword in Batra’s books saying his “inspirational literature will inspire students and teachers“.
+In fact, Modi wrote a foreword in Batra’s books saying his

 Education in India is the responsibility of both the state governments and the federal government.
 A state textbook board formulates curriculum based on the guidelines specified by the National Council of Education Research and Training (NCERT).
 However, these nine books deviate vastly from those guidelines by relying heavily on religious subjects and mythology.